marceloosg/cleanwc/Codebook.md

 #Transformations

-##1.
-To retrieve Raw Data:
+1. To retrieve Raw Data:
-	        I used the *download.file* function to download the raw data from the url in the "url" file.
+  * I used the *download.file* function to download the raw data from the url in the "url" file.
-	        I used the *unzip* function to decompress the raw data into the current directory.
+  * I used the *unzip* function to decompress the raw data into the current directory.

 ##2.
 To Extract feature descriptive names (feature.txt):
-	        the features variable names are read from the "UCI HAR Dataset/features.txt" file with *read.csv* function and put the result in the {feature} variable.
+1. The features variable names are read from the "UCI HAR Dataset/features.txt" file with *read.csv* function and put the result in the {feature} variable.
 	        These are used to name the columns of the merged data set.